 One of the unfortunate, but predictable, outcomes of the horrific Georgia shooting at the massage parlors is the rash of news articles talking about how Sex Addiction isn’t real.
-Most of what people are saying tends to focus on the lack of inclusion in the DSM-V and how sex addiction can be confused with moral incongruence.
+Most of what people are saying tends to focus on the lack of inclusion in the DSM-V. It never occurs to many how sex addiction can be confused with moral incongruence.
 What we need is a thorough discussion of the massive body of sex addiction research.

-At the moment, I do not have the time to write a full blown narrative regarding the research on sexual addiction that has been conducted since the publication of the DSM-V in 2013 would be beyond the scope of this blog.
+A full blown narrative of the research on sexual addiction conducted since the publication of the DSM-V in 2013 would be beyond the scope of this blog.
 I will, however, leave you with a few paragraphs regarding the topic that I recently included in a sentence mitigation report.

 Diagnostic and Statistical Manual of Mental Disorders– V: (DSM-V)